Art History Fundamentals

 - To facilitate familiarity with the creative process from direct, personal experience.

-Along with the Akron Advantage, students are presented with a broad range of facilities and oppurtunities while pursuing their BA in Art History such as:
+Students are presented with a broad range of facilities and opportunities while pursuing their BA in Art History such as:

 - All UA students enjoy membership privileges at the Akron Art Museum, which boasts a permanent collection of American and European art since 1850, a dynamic schedule of temporary exhibits, and a specialized art history library.